 The CX-9’s second row is comfortable and delivers a good view over the front seats and out the side windows, and there’s plenty of headroom.
 In the Touring, GT and Azami versions, the central fold-down armrest has a handy storage bin and a USB port built in.

-The second row seats in the CX-8 can slide forward and aft, and recline 22- and 30-degrees from vertical, and the rear-door opens out to 80-degrees to make getting into either row easier.
-Both the Sport and Asaki have a fold-down centre armrest with storage and two USB sockets.
+The second-row seats in the CX-8 can slide forward and aft, and recline 22- and 30-degrees from vertical, and the rear door opens out to 80-degrees to make getting into either row easier.
+All versions have a fold-down centre armrest with storage and two USB sockets.
 The two outboard seats in the Asaki are heated.

 Neither car has third-row air vents, but their second rows have dedicated vents and independent air-conditioning controls that also benefit the rear seats.